What is an Invoice?

 Example of a quote: If a customer wants to know how much a flooring project will cost them, you would send an employee out to measure the area of the project and determine how long it will take to remove the existing flooring and reinstall new materials.
 Once these factors have been determined you would issue a quote to the customer with the cost for the project.

 What is the difference between an Order and a Purchase Order?

 If a customer makes a request for a product either verbally or through a written form, then they are submitting an order.
 When a customer submits an order, they are expressing their intention to make a purchase.

-For example: Before a customer starts work on their flooring project, the company doing the work might submit a purchase order to a supplier, so they can bring in the materials needed for the floors.
-Because the purchase order is legally binding if the customer decides not to go forward with the work they can be held responsible for paying for the materials they requested.
+Example of a purchase order: Before a customer starts work on their flooring project, the company doing the work might submit a purchase order to a supplier, so they can bring in the materials needed for the floors.
+Because the purchase order is legally binding, if a customer decides not to go forward with the work they can be held responsible for paying for the materials they requested.

 Making yourself familiar with some of the types of documentation used for purchases can help you sort through the “paper trail” that comes with making and accepting payments.
 Usually the differences are fairly miniscule, but they can be important to mark so that you and your customer are both aware of how their purchases are being accounted for.